AbdoRayan404/freecodecamp-timestamp/README.md

 # freecodecamp-timestamp
-This is the TimeStamp project in FreeCodeCamp in order to get my CERTIFCATE !
+This is the TimeStamp project in FreeCodeCamp.
+Converts:
+Date to UNIX Epoch
+UNIX Epoch to Date
+Shows UNIX Epoch right now Date